AdobeDocs/experience-manager-pattern-detection.en/help/using/ccom.md

 >title="Custom Component"
 >abstract="CCOM identifies custom components which have been installed on AEM.
 This information is provided for the purposes of best practices assessment"

-CCOM identifies custom components which have been installed on AEM.
+`CCOM` Identifies custom components which have been installed on AEM.
 This information is provided for the purposes of best practices assessment.

 A subtype is used with this code to identify the category of component: